Surinam (Dutch colony): Administration

-After the Batavian Republic took over in 1795, the Dutch government issued various government regulations for Suriname (Dutch: Regeringsreglement voor Suriname), establishing the government of the colony.
+After the Batavian Republic took over in 1795, the Dutch government issued various government regulations for Suriname (Regeringsreglementen voor Suriname), establishing the government of the colony.
 In 1865, a new government regulation replaced the previous regulation of 1832, which theoretically gave Suriname some limited self-rule.
-The colonial elite was given the right to elect a Colonial Council (Dutch: Koloniale Raad) which would co-govern the colony together with the Governor-General appointed by the Dutch crown.
+The colonial elite was given the right to elect a Colonial Council (Koloniale Raad) which would co-govern the colony together with the Governor-General appointed by the Dutch crown.
 Among others, the Colonial Council was allowed to decide over the colony's budget, which was subject to approval by the Dutch crown, but which did not see any involvement of Dutch parliament.